Doag/PL-SQL-Conventions/articles/02_code_practises.md

 END query_builder_pkg;
 ```

-## Bulk operations are a LOT quicker then row by row processing
+## Keep in mind: bulk operations are a LOT quicker then row-by-row processing
 ```
 declare
   cursor get_activity